 Size

-Rowing machines come in different sizes.
 If you don’t have unlimited space, measure the floor space where the rower will be going.
 This can also help you to narrow down your options.

-As a rough guideline, full-sized models, including air, magnetic, and water may require an area of up to 9′ x 4′.
+As a rough guideline, full-sized models, including air, magnetic, and water machines, may require an area of up to 9′ x 4′.

 Most hydraulic rowers are smaller, requiring around 4′ x 2′.